 Friends of Goostrey Station (FoGS) has worked tirelessly to improve our historic station, its facilities and the service provided to our village.

-When the Station Adopter for Goostrey Station - under an adoption scheme through the then franchise owner Northern Rail - won an award of £200 from his employer Royal London Mutual Insurance Society based in nearby Wilmslow, he approached Goostrey Parish Council to suggest the formation of a Friends Group to utilise the money.
-The most pressing concern was the protection and ultimate restoration of the Station Building which was slowly falling apart.
-On 01 May 2012, at a meeting at Goostrey Railway Station between the Station Adopter, Crewe -Manchester Community Rail Partnership and Goostrey Parish Council…Friends of Goostrey Station (FoGS) was born!
+When the then Station Adopter for Goostrey Station - under an adoption scheme through the franchise owner Northern Rail - won an award of £200 from his employer Royal London Mutual Insurance Society based in the nearby town of Wilmslow, he approached Goostrey Parish Council to suggest the formation of a Friends Group to utilise the money.
+The most pressing and overriding concern was the protection and ultimate restoration of the Station Building which was slowly falling apart.
+Subsequently, on 01 May 2012, at a meeting at Goostrey Railway Station between the Station Adopter, Crewe -Manchester Community Rail Partnership and Goostrey Parish Council…Friends of Goostrey Station (FoGS) was born!

-Over the subsequent seven years, FoGS has punched far above its weight in terms of its achievements, which we are proud to say includes…
+Over the short seven years later, FoGS has punched far above its weight in terms of its achievements, which we are proud to say includes…

-…as well as securing significant sums of money (£170,000.00), with the much appreciated support of the Railway Heritage Trust, to watch ecstatically as the Station Building was beautifully restored to its former glory.
+…as well as securing significant sums of money (£170,000.00), with the much appreciated support of the Railway Heritage Trust, to watch ecstatically as the Station Building was beautifully restored, like a phoenix from the flames, to its former glory.